ultraq/thymeleaf-layout-dialect/thymeleaf-layout-dialect-docs/processors/decorate.md

 ability for developers to define their own sorting.

-This sorting is exposed by the [`SortingStrategy`](/thymeleaf-layout-dialect/groovydoc/nz/net/ultraq/thymeleaf/decorators/SortingStrategy.html) interface and the layout dialect provides 4 implementations to choose from:
+This sorting is exposed by the [`SortingStrategy`](/thymeleaf-layout-dialect/groovydoc/nz/net/ultraq/thymeleaf/decorators/SortingStrategy.html) interface and the layout dialect provides 2 implementations to choose from:

  - `nz.net.ultraq.thymeleaf.decorators.strategies.AppendingStrategy`, the
    default, appends content `<head>` elements after layout ones.
-Deprecated.
  - `nz.net.ultraq.thymeleaf.decorators.strategies.GroupingStrategy`, groups like
    elements together.
-Deprecated.
- - `nz.net.ultraq.thymeleaf.decorators.strategies.AppendingRespectLayoutTitleStrategy`,
-   a new variant of the `AppendingStrategy` which respects the position of the `<title>` element based on its position in the layout template.
- - `nz.net.ultraq.thymeleaf.decorators.strategies.GroupingRespectLayoutTitleStrategy`,
-   a new variant of the `GroupingStrategy` which respects the position of the `<title>` element based on its position in the layout template.

-> The default behaviour of the layout dialect has historically been to place the
-> `<title>` element at the beginning of the `<head>` element during the
-> decoration process; an arbitrary design decision which made development of
-> this library easier.
-However, this runs against the expectations of
-> developers who wished to control the order of elements, most notably the
-> practice of putting `<meta charset...>` as the first element in the `<head>`.
-> The new strategies (ones with `RespectLayoutTitle` in their name) instead keep
-> `<title>`s wherever they exist within the target/layout template being
-> decorated, and then work on everything else as normal.
->
-> The `RespectLayoutTitle` strategies were introduced in version 2.4.0 and will
-> become the default strategies from version 3.x.
-The existing strategies are
-> now deprecated but retain the historic behaviour, maintaining backwards
-> compatibility with the 2.x versions.

 To change to the grouping strategy, configure the Layout dialect using one of the methods below: